 The Group strives to achieve its strategy every day.
-By combining scale, resources and energy with the needs of communities, the Group believes it has the drive and tools to help make it happen.
+By combining scale, resources and energy with the needs of the communities the Group serves, the Group believes it has the drive and tools to help make it happen.

 The Group is committed to driving long-term growth and creating value for its business partners and stakeholders.
-Through its products, brands and investment in communities, they are excited to work toward the Dream: Bringing People Together for a Better World.
+Through its products, brands and investment in communities, they are excited to work toward the Dream of Bringing People Together for a Better World.

-With operations in virtually every major beer market and an expanded portfolio that includes global, multi-country and local brands, the Group will provide more choices for consumers around the world and believes it can better meet their needs and expectations.
-The Group expects that its expanded reach will help grow its global and multicountry brands, while it will continue to develop local brands tailored to regional tastes and trends.
+With operations in virtually every major beer market and an expanded portfolio that includes global, multi-country and local brands, the Group is providing more choices for consumers around the world to better meet their needs and expectations.
+The Group expects that its expanded reach will help grow its global and multi-country brands, while it will continue to develop local brands tailored to regional tastes and trends.